 Most of us simply don't understand the ramifications of not doing our estate plan.
 In the end of course, everyone gets to decide what it is they want to do.
 In our next segment about psychology and estate planning, I'll discuss what motivates people to do their estate plans.

-For more information or questions about estate planning, call my Walnut Creek Estate Planning Law office at 925-322-1795.
+For more information or questions about estate planning, call my Walnut Creek Estate Planning Attorneys at 925-322-1795.